bipinch04/End-to-End-Medical-Chatbot-Generative-AI/README.md

 # End-to-End Medical Chatbot with Generative AI

 This project implements an end-to-end medical chatbot powered by Generative AI.
-The chatbot is designed to assist users with medical inquiries by providing accurate and context-aware responses.
+The chatbot assists users with medical inquiries by providing accurate and context-aware responses.
 It leverages state-of-the-art AI models and integrates seamlessly with a backend API for enhanced functionality.

 ---